Golden-Ratio Multiplier

 • 14 Mar 2024 — spot $73,097.77, 350DMA $34,933.85, multiple 2.09× — band 2.

-The ×1.6 line is the regime boundary
+The ×1.6 line does the only reliable work

 Frequently asked